-Qualification: A level Music Technology

-Awarding Body: Edexcel Entry Requirements: 5 GCSE grades A- C/4+ including both English language and maths, plus an ability to play a keyboard and have a keen interest in music technology We get to arrange and remix music in contemporary styles; multi-track record using various techniques; explore popular styles of music and how they have evolved; explore sound sources and synthesis, whilst also developing knowledge of acoustics and waveform.
+Qualification: A' level Music Technology Awarding Body: Edexcel and Maths, plus an ability to play a keyboard and have a keen interest in music technology We get to arrange and remix music in contemporary styles; multi-track record using various techniques; explore popular styles of music and how they have evolved; explore sound sources and synthesis, whilst also developing knowledge of acoustics and waveform.
 The list goes on...
 It is a course of developing musical knowledge whilst also using up to date technology to realise musical possibilities.